-- 1 Choose the Settings \rightarrow Emulator Config \rightarrow Memory Map...
-(ALT, S, E, M) command. - 2 Specify the starting address in the Start text box. - 3 Specify the end address in the End text box. - 4 If necessary, select the function code from the Function Code drop-down list. - 5 Select or deselect the Target DTACK option (for HP 64744 emulators only). - 6 Select the memory type in the Type option box. - 7 Choose the Apply button. - 8 Repeat steps 2 through 7 for each range to be mapped. - 9 Choose the Close button to exit the Memory Map dialog box.
+- 1 Choose the Settings $\rightarrow$ Emulator Config $\rightarrow$ Memory Map...
+(ALT, S, E, M) command. - 2 Specify the starting address in the Start text box. - 3 Specify the end address in the End text box. - 4 If necessary, select the function code from the Function Code drop-down list. - 5 Select the memory type in the Type option box. - 6 Select or deselect the Dual Ported Ram option. - 7 Select or deselect the Cache Inhibit option. - 8 Select or deselect the Target Completes Bus Cycles (DSACK) option. - 9 Choose the Apply button. - 10 Repeat steps 2 through 9 for each range to be mapped. - 11 Choose the Close button to exit the Memory Map dialog box.